Become an affiliate partner and earn attractive commission.

 12 Mins Read

 Let’s start with definitions right from the get-go.
-What is active participation in social care?
+What is active participation in health and social care?
 Active participation is an approach that empowers an individual to be an active participant in their own life rather than being a passive care receiver.

 The benefit of this approach is that the person gets positively influenced since it promotes active participation.
 As a result, their confidence and self-esteem get a colossal boost, making them more eager to learn and improve their quality of life.